Leonardo2718/Quark_Note_Taker/Quark_Documentation/Configuration.md

 * `html-template/htmlDoc_start.html` should contain the "head" of the final HTML document.
-This file should contain the HTML `head` element, which further contains the document's CSS and Javascript as well as any other relavent HTML elements.
+This file should contain the HTML `head` element, which further contains the document's CSS and Javascript as well as any other relevant HTML elements.
-Because an HTML note (generated from Markdown) will be appended to this file's content, you should end the file with the `<body>` openning tag.
+Because an HTML note (generated from Markdown) will be appended to this file's content, you should end the file with the `<body>` opening tag.

 * `html-template/htmlDoc_end.html` should contain the "tail" of the final HTML document.
 This file should begin with the `</body>` closing tag.
-Unless you *explicitely* want to add some extra elements to your HTML notes, the only other items present in this file should be the closing tags for tags that are opened in the `html-template/htmlDoc_start.html` file.
+Unless you *explicitly* want to add some extra elements to your HTML notes, the only other items present in this file should be the closing tags for tags that are opened in the `html-template/htmlDoc_start.html` file.